 How STP works?

-Previously we understood STP's main job is to Block a port on the loop to break the Loop & to do that STP puts the port either in Forwarding mode or in the Blocking mode in.
+we understood STP's is to Block a port on the loop to break the Loop & to do that STP puts the port either in Forwarding mode or in the Blocking mode in.

-• That means STP only works on deciding which interface to put in the forwarding State & then simply put the rest in a Blocking State.
+That means only works on deciding which interface to put in the forwarding State & then simply put the rest in a Blocking State.

 Root Port